From Signal Flags to Satellites.

 The first issue of SIGNAL Magazine, then called SIGNALS, was digitally reproduced in 2006 in celebration of AFCEA's 60th anniversary.
 This first publication of AFCEA, released two months after the organization formed, offers glimpses into the technology and lifestyle a year after the end of World War II.

 The association’s networking and educational opportunities are recognized and highly respected throughout the communications and electronics industry, which now includes cybersecurity and cyber defense as part of its disciplines.
-The headquarters office conducts more than 20 conferences, most in locations near the customer, which reduces expenses and cuts down on travel for military and government attendees.
-Many of the chapters also hold events at the local level.
+The headquarters office conducts more than 20 conferences, in person at locations near the customer and virtual, reducing expenses and travel for participants and attendees.
+Many of the chapters also hold events at the local level and also virtual.
 AFCEA’s SIGNAL Magazine, which began publication in September 1946, is provided to members monthly in the format of their choice, and SIGNAL Online provides news and blogs relevant to AFCEA’s areas of interests.
 The association’s Educational Foundation, formed more than 37 years ago, provides more than $2 million in scholarships in relevant fields each year.

 While the association officially began in 1946, the impetus for an organization like AFCEA began long before then.
 The roots extend back to the first communications service established in the armed forces prior to the U.S. Civil War.
 In the 1850s, Lt.
 Albert J. Myer, USA, an assistant surgeon assigned to the U.S. Cavalry, formulated the idea of sending visual signals from one group of soldiers to another, developing what then was called flag signaling, later known as wig-wag.
 After promotion to the rank of major, Myer convinced the general staff that this communications technique was vital to modern military efforts.
 In March 1863, Congress established a temporary U.S. Army Signal Corps.